 Fairwinds – RBAC Manager

-RBAC Manager is created to ease Kubernetes authorization.
-RBAC Manager allows users to customize role bindings or service account settings instead of manually maintaining configurations.
+RBAC Manager created to ease Kubernetes authorization.
+Allows users to customize role bindings or service account settings instead of manually maintaining configurations.

-- Minimizing the amount of settings necessary for effective authentication.
+- Minimizing configurations: Reduce settings necessary for effective authentication.

-To illustrate how RBAC Manager works, consider a basic example.
-In this example, we’ll have a single user, Joe, who requires “edit” access to the “web” namespace with RBAC.
-This involves creating role bindings that allow edit access to the web namespace.
+Single user, Joe, requires “edit” access to the “web” namespace.
+RBAC Manager creates role bindings allowing edit access to the web namespace.

 Figure 4: Role binding with Fairwinds – RBAC Manager